chaseplusplus0/Mario-Kart-Bike/README.md

 However, a specific branch was used for the applications of this project, which can be instead found [here](https://github.com/Poohl/joycontrol).

-### Raspberry Pi OS file

-This is a flashed version of the RPi OS that the program was developed and tested on.
-It already contains all of the dependencies needed to run the program and operate the bike.
-It has only been tested on an RPi 3 Model B, so we cannot guarantee it's operation on other models.

 ### Project Reports

 The reports from the project proposal and phase 1 and 2 of design are contained in this repo in pdf form to give perspective on the entire design process from start to finish.
 They outline each step from conceptualization of the subsystems and initial specifications to the final version of each component and sensor being used in the build.
 It also contains the rationale behind each design choice, why some portions were removed from the scope, and why the bike exists in the state it does currently.